hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 <br />

-It is easy to judge a file which has the `.mjs` extension is as ESM.
+It is easy to distinguish a file which has the `.mjs` extension is as ESM.
 But, maybe many people don't want to use the `.mjs` extension.😞

 ---

 <!-- note
-There is a way to specify the module type to package.json.
+There is a way / to specify the module type / to package.json.

 This solution is already in the Core of Node.js, and probably will not be changed.
 The solution is very simple.
-Each file's module type depends on the closest parent's package.json.
+Each file's module type / depends on the closest parent's package.json.

 See this picture.
 package.json on the root.js has `type: module`, so root.js will be read as ESM.

-index.js in esm directory does not have package.json in the same hierarchy so index.js depends on package.json in the root hierarchy.
+index.js in esm directory doesn't have package.json / in the same hierarchy / so index.js depends on package.json in the root hierarchy.
 Therefore, this file is also read as ESM.

-Finally, let's look at the index.js in cjs. package.json exists in the same hierarchy but does not have `type` attribute.
+Finally, let's look at the index.js in cjs. package.json exists in the same hierarchy / but doesn't have `type` attribute.
 So, index.js is read as CJS.
 -->

 ## Package.json "type" field